 CBS Peer Advisors assist students with basic advising questions, serve as a resource to connect CBS students with the CBS Student Services office and campus resources, and support the daily tasks of academic advisors, career coaches, and student engagement staff.
 Orientation Peer Advisors (OPAs) create a welcoming, inclusive, and safe environment for individuals with varied backgrounds, perspectives, and identities so that all incoming students have a positive Orientation experience.
 OPAs support the summer Orientation program for new CBS students by sharing their personal experiences, assisting with class registration, and connecting students with campus resources.

-The CBS Programming Board coordinates and executes events throughout the year designed to support student wellbeing and foster a welcoming and inclusive community within CBS undergraduate students.
-As a member of the Programming Board, you will have the opportunity to develop, plan, and execute events for your peers.
+The Events Board coordinates and executes events throughout the year designed to support student wellbeing and foster a welcoming and inclusive community within CBS undergraduate students.
+As a member of the Events Board, you will have the opportunity to develop, plan, and execute events for your peers.

 - Student Board